 Note that Spain also has ‘Planes de Pensión’ which are specially regulated private pension schemes, quite different to “Planes de Jubilación”.

-These foreign pension schemes often have exotic names like SIPPs, QROPs, QNUPS, 401k, Roth IRAs, etc. They exist because many countries encourage saving for retirement and offer favourable tax treatment either in terms of tax deductions for contributions made to a scheme, or the growth of the investments is tax free, or both.
+These foreign retirement savings schemes often have exotic names like SIPPs, QROPs, TFSA, QNUPS, RRSP, 401k, Roth IRAs, ISAs, etc. They exist because many countries want to encourage saving whether for retirement or earlier age and offer favourable tax treatment, whether in terms of tax deductions for contributions made to a scheme, tax free growth of investments, or both.

-Spanish tax treatment of these foreign schemes varies according to how income is drawn from the scheme:
+Spanish tax treatment of these foreign schemes varies signficantly according to:

 Lump sum draw downs/withdrawals

-To work out how much taxable income applies to a withdrawal you need to calculate the difference between the amount originally invested in the scheme and compare this with the amount withdrawn and the value of the scheme at the time of the withdrawal, all amounts being calculated in historic Euros.
-This is not a simple calculation at all.
+For a retirement savings scheme, to work out how much taxable income applies to a withdrawal, you need to calculate the difference between the amount originally invested in the scheme and compare this with the amount withdrawn and the value of the scheme at the time of the withdrawal, all amounts being calculated in historic Euros.
+This is often a very complex calculation.
 The difference is regarded as a capital gain and tax is payable in Spain at between 19% and 26%.

 The tax rates and bands are: